Vanuan/zed_nvidia_prime/Draft/README.md

 # Implementing Vulkan Device Loss Handling in Zed

-I've created a Rust implementation specifically designed for Zed's architecture, using Blade and GPUI.
-This implementation addresses the key challenges of Vulkan device loss during suspend/resume cycles on Linux.
+Here's a Rust implementation that addresses the key challenges of Vulkan device loss during suspend/resume cycles on Linux.

 ## Core Components